 There are times when you need to ignore your cat.
 This could be because it’s misbehaving, or you’re trying to discourage certain behaviors.
 However, not all cats will take kindly to this if they enjoy getting attention from you.

-Cats react differently to being ignored based on their personality.
-Some will get angry and aggressive, while others will feel sad.
-In the worst cases, sad cats show signs of depression.
+Cats all react differently to being ignored.
+Based on their personality, some will get angry, while others will feel sad.
 In contrast, some cats won’t care about being ignored and will continue to misbehave.
-If your cat constantly meows, you shouldn’t ignore it.
-Instead, find out what’s causing your cat’s vocalization and address the problem.
+If your cat constantly meows, you should find out what’s causing your cat’s vocalization and address the problem.

 Do Cats Know When You’re Ignoring Them?